UI Element Guidelines: Menus

-If possible, use one word for the app menu title, and a maximum of 16 characters.
-Adhering to this limit helps make room for the rest of your app’s menus.
-If your app’s name is too long, provide a short name (16 characters or fewer) as part of the app package.
+If possible, use one word for the app menu title.
+Using a short name helps make room for the rest of your app’s menus.
+If your app’s name is too long, provide a short name that’s about 16 characters or fewer.
 If you don’t provide a short name, the system might truncate the name from the end and add an ellipsis when the name is displayed in the menu bar.

 Don’t include the app version number in the name.
 Version information belongs in the About window.